r-spatial/RQGIS3/README.md

 image](https://hub.docker.com/r/robinlovelace/geocompr/).
 Please refer
-also to the instructions on the [geocompr landing page](https://github.com/robinlovelace/geocompr#running-geocompr-code-in-docker) dehow to use the docker image.
+also to the instructions on the [geocompr landing page](https://github.com/robinlovelace/geocompr#running-geocompr-code-in-docker) how to use the docker image.

 ## Description